ritwiksingh21/ritwiksingh21/README.md

 ### 👋 Hi, I am Ritwik.
 I am an **Information Technology** undergraduate from IEM Kolkata.
 I usually code in python or C and I am interested in Data analytics, ML and Computer Vision.
-Playing with algorithms and data structttures is also something that I really like. <br>
+Playing with algorithms and data structures is also something that I really like. <br>
 I can easily be found enjoying cricket matches if I'm not working on something geeky!

 😄 **Pronouns:** he/his <br/>